-In December 2013, Dr. Hruby received a discretionary cash bonus of \$257,500.
-In its evaluation of Dr. Hruby, the Compensation Committee did not have any pre-established goals or targets identified, however, in its determination as to the amount of discretionary bonus to be awarded, the Compensation Committee considered Dr. Hruby's achievement of development program objectives within budgetary requirements, relationships with regulators and current and possible future scientific partners, compliance with grant requirements and management of the Company's research facility located in Corvallis, Oregon and, importantly, Dr. Hruby's substantial role in managing the BARDA Contract.
-In addition to the payment of the \$257,500 bonus to Dr. Hruby, SIGA also paid \$250,000 reflecting the remainder of a one-time bonus for services performed in 2012 further described under the Employment Agreement section for Dr. Hruby.
+In 2014, the Board of Directors approved a cash bonus of \$265,225 for Dr. Hruby, based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Hruby, the Compensation Committee did not have any pre-established formal goals or targets identified, however, in its determination as to the amount of discretionary bonus to be awarded, the Compensation Committee considered Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; relationships with regulators and current and possible future scientific partners; compliance with grant requirements and management of the Company's research facility located in Corvallis, Oregon; Dr. Hruby's substantial role in managing the BARDA Contract; and, importantly, factors associated with SIGA's chapter 11 case.